arpitjain799/gsecrets/README.md

-Secrets
+gsecrets
 ===

-Easily and securely store and retrieve secrets like API tokens so that they don't end up in git repos.
+`gsecrets` is a CLI utility and Python library for storing sensitive information using Google Cloud Key Management Service and Cloud Storage.

-Secrets Architecture
+Architecture
 ---

 Secrets are stored using "application level encryption".
-That is, secrets are stored in Google Cloud Storage, encrypted by a key before they are uploaded (versus using Google-provided encryption in Cloud Storage).
+That is, secrets are stored in Google Cloud Storage, encrypted by a key before they are uploaded.
 Encryption keys are generated and retrieved from Google Key Management Service (KMS).

 Deployment and Configuration
 ---